Germany's heath minister urges EU to approve vaccine faster

+Other German officials suggested that residents should forgo Christmas shopping and attend Christmas Mass online as a new lockdown loomed that will close schools and most stores.

 Chancellor Angela Merkel and the governors of Germany’s 16 states agreed Sunday to step up the country’s lockdown measures beginning Wednesday and running to Jan.
 10 to stop the exponential rise of COVID-19 cases.
-Merkel said existing restrictions imposed in November failed to significantly reduce the number of new infections.
-Germany has been hitting records of new daily infections and virus deaths in recent weeks.
+Germany has been hitting records of new daily infections and virus deaths in recent weeks, and Merkel said exisiting restrictions imposed in November had failed to halt the rise in new infections.

 Expressing impatience, Health Minister Jens Spahn said in tweets late Sunday that Germany, which has created more than 400 vaccination centers and has activated about 10,000 doctors and medical staff to start mass vaccinations as early as Tuesday, was hamstrung by the lack of regulatory approval.